Hypercontractivity of spherical averages in Hamming space: Main result and discussion

-There are a number of applications of hypercontractive inequalities in information theory~\cite{AC76}, theoretical computer science~\cite{KKL88} and probability~\cite{DSC96}.
-In particular, a very simple argument, cf.~\cite[Theorem 3.7]{DSC96}, shows that a discrete time finite Markov chain with state space $\matx$ which satisfies hypercontractive inequality mixes in time of order $O(\log\log |\matx|)$.
-For $T_\delta$, this Markov chain is a non-standard random walk on a hypercube $\FF_2^n$ which jumps by a distance exactly $\delta n$ at each step.
-A simple coupling argument shows that indeed such a random walk must mix in time $O(\log n)$.
-This gives a probabilistic intuition to Theorem~\ref{th:main}.
+Why would one conjecture that $S_\delta$ is hypercontractive?
+Note that~\cite[Theorem 3.7]{DSC96} shows that a discrete time Markov chain on state space $\matx$ and whose kernel satisfies hypercontractive inequality, mixes in time of order $O(\log\log |\matx|)$.
+For $S_\delta$, this Markov chain is a non-standard random walk on a hypercube $\FF_2^n$ which jumps by a distance exactly $\delta n$ at each step.
+A simple coupling argument shows that indeed such a random walk must mix in time $O(\log n)$, therefore giving some probabilistic intuition as to why Theorem~\ref{th:main} might hold.